-We maintain an allowance for doubtful accounts for estimated losses resulting from the inability of customers to meet their financial obligations.
-On an on-going basis, we evaluate the collectability of accounts receivable based on a combination of factors.
-In circumstances in which we are aware of a specific customer's inability to meet its financial obligation to us, we record a specific reserve of the bad debt against amounts due.
-In addition, we must make judgments and estimates of the collectability of accounts receivable based on our historical bad debt experience, customers' creditworthiness, current economic trends, recent changes in customer payment trends, and deterioration in our customers' operating results or financial position.
+We maintain allowances for doubtful accounts for estimated losses resulting from the inability of customers to meet their financial obligations.
+On an ongoing basis, we evaluate the collectibility of accounts receivable based on a combination of factors.
+In circumstances in which we are aware of a specific customer's potential inability to meet its financial obligation, we record a specific reserve of the bad debt against amounts due.
+In addition, we make judgments and estimates on the collectibility of accounts receivable based on our historical bad debt experience, customers' creditworthiness, current economic trends, recent changes in customers' payment trends, and deterioration in the customers' operating results or financial position.
+If circumstances change adversely, additional bad debt allowances may be required.